Bounty (The Walking Dead): Plot

 Inside the Hilltop, Daryl discovers that Henry and Lydia escaped.
 Addy tells him that she knows where they went; she and Enid head out to find them.
 As the standoff continues, the baby belonging to one of disguised women starts to cry, drawing the walkers.
 Alpha shrugs at the mother, indicating that she should leave the baby to die.
 Fearing for her life, the baby's mother decides to abandon him as he continues to cry.
 Alden and Luke beg for Alpha to have the baby be spared, but Alpha refuses.
 The Hilltop guards bang the fence to attract the walkers away from the baby, but it doesn't work.
 Luke then signs Connie, still hiding in the cornfield, to grab the baby.
 Connie then runs out of the cornfield and rushes to save the child.
 The Whisperers around her unsheathe blades as Connie escapes back into the cornfield and is helped back into the Hilltop by Daryl, Kelly, Tammy, and Earl.

 Soon after, Enid and Addy are able to track down Henry and Lydia to an abandoned house near the Hilltop, where Henry has provided Lydia a new set of clothes.
 Enid tries to convince Henry not to let the bad things change him, and she urges him to allow them to turn over Lydia, recalling how much death she herself has seen and the advice Carl had given her before he died.
 Lydia opts to leave on her own accord and is traded for Alden and Luke.
 Reunited, Lydia apologizes to her mother, but is slapped by Alpha across the face, ordering her to address her as "Alpha" like everyone else.
 She then smiles at Daryl as they leave.

 The child recovered by Connie is turned over to Earl and Tammy to raise.
 That night, Henry leaves a note and sneaks out of the Hilltop to find Lydia.
-His departure is soon learned by Daryl, who finds out that Henry couldn't live with letting Lydia go.
-Daryl then decides to chase him down, but is stopped by Connie, who insists to let her join him as she feels the same way as Henry; they both depart together.
+His departure is soon discovered by Daryl, who finds out that Henry couldn't live with letting Lydia go.
+Daryl then decides to chase him down, but is stopped by Connie.
+She insists that he let her join him as she feels the same way as Henry; they both depart together.